Tubular plastic with giraffe legs - Kees Timmer19.05.2015

 It was actually howling, Welling concludes, and although Timmer was not a regular at Pardoel, his negative view was also his.
 What played a role was that he decided to become an artist in a difficult time.
 He took some lessons in the late 1920s and shortly thereafter the depression broke out.
 It was poverty trump.
 Many young artists saw opportunities after the war, but he was already in his forties and lacked the sense of affiliation with the new impetus.
 As an artist, he has never been a young dog, he felt like he belonged to a lost generation.
 One piece of art from those early years has remained known, says Jeroen Giltaij years later in a catalog of Museum Boijmans Van Beuningen: a painting of a spider monkey, "displayed diagonally (...) a black, expressive thing. "

 That was a significant start.
-According to Giltaij, this expression could never have come from his teachers, this was already from Timmer himself.
-And also the theme, the animal, would remain his most important subject, depicted as a caged counterpart of humans.
-In 1950, Timmer was invited by the Prince Bernard Fund to make a trip to the Kruger Park in South Africa where he saw free animals.
-He said he would rather see animals than people, and portray them as a warning commentary on the increasingly tighter and more professional world.
+Because according to Giltaij this expression could never come from his teachers, it already came from Timmer himself.
+And the theme, the animal, would remain his most important subject, depicted as a caged counterpart of man.
+In 1950, at the invitation of the Prince Bernard Fund, Timmer was allowed to make a trip to the Kruger Park in South Africa where he saw free animals.
+He said he would rather see animals than people, and depicts them as a cautionary commentary on the increasingly tighter and more businesslike world.
 With his melancholic paintings he wants to remind people that in that turbulent last century they forgot their natural origins in their pursuit of prosperity, technology, always higher and better.
-He also made drawings, lithographs, zincographies and linocuts.
-But it was the murals and plastics in which he showed a great gesture, not afraid of firm dimensions.
-Timmer was gloomy, but had humor - and his work too.
-"A reflective man, rich in original, unusual thoughts, and with a very personal humor, but the opposite of a success seeker," says one of the in memoriams when he dies in 1978 in his beloved Rotterdam.
+He also made drawings, lithographs, zincographs and linocuts.
+But it was the murals and sculptures in which he showed a grand gesture, not afraid of bulky dimensions.
+Timmer was gloomy, but he had humor - and so was his job.
+“A contemplative man, rich in original, unusual thoughts, and with a humor of his own, but the opposite of a success seeker,” said one of the memoriams when he died in 1978 in his beloved Rotterdam.